nntpPoster Review

 Nntpposter Source Code

-In order to use nntpPoster on Windows, you’ll need .Net 4.5 or newer, the RAR command line utility and the par2 command line utility.
+For Windows users, ensure you have .NET 4.5 or a later version installed, along with the RAR command line utility and the par2 command line utility.

 Using the Program